effektif/admin-docs/docs/update-notes.rst

 Update to Effektif 3.4
 ----------------------
-Effektif 3.4 introduces multiple changed
+Effektif 3.4 requires several changes of your infrastructure.
 The official support for Tomcat 7 was dropped, however, Effektif 3.4 will still run in Tomcat 7.
 Furthermore, Effektif 3.4 now requires Java 8 and MongoDB 3.2.

 When updating Effektif and your infrastructure, you should follow the following sequence of actions:

 #.
 Update Java to Java 8.